tylerztl/alicloud-sdk-wrapper/README.md

 # zig-cloud

-Provide resources for zhigui upper applications on the basis of various cloud and platform.
+Provide server and runtime resources for zhigui upper applications on the basis of various cloud and platform.